stroobandt/lua-filters/math2svg/README.md

 [scalable vector graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) in any of the [available MathJax fonts](https://docs.mathjax.org/en/latest/output/fonts.html).

-This is useful when a CSS paged media engine cannot process complex JavaScript as required by MathJax.
+This is useful when a CSS paged media engine (such as [Prince XML](https://www.princexml.com)) cannot process complex JavaScript as required by MathJax.
 See: <https://www.print-css.rocks> for information about CSS paged media, a [W3C standard](https://www.w3.org/TR/css-page-3/).